scala/scala-lang/development/index.md

 scala.center (at) epfl.ch which will be able to arrange the possible collaboration.

-## Semantic Versioning of the Language
+## Semantic versioning of the language

 Scala 3 follows [Semantic Versioning](https://semver.org/).
 Each version number has a well-defined meaning, following the `major.minor.patch` scheme, with each